my-name-is-D/object-detection-Motion-Nao-webots/world/README.md

 ## in controller

 ### controller-python.py

+Only the left arm will move, reach and grasp

 The robot can receive the joint angles to move to via a topic (from kinematicnao package) and execute it.
 OR it can retrieve static joint poses from a file (anglejoint_static.txt in world/data) and exexute it.